-MME705 Information and Internet Security Essentials - 3 credits efforts to prevent security breaches and attacks, and how organizations can protect themselves.
+MME705 Information and Internet Security Essentials - 3 credits

+The incidence of hacking and cyber-terrorism is increasing daily.
+This course presents principles that assist students' efforts to prevent security breaches and attacks, and how organizations can protect themselves.
 This course covers today's major security issues; methods of entry, detection and prevention; firewall functions and development; and about tools available for safeguarding businesses.